frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 #### Sign in with webmention.io

-Webmention.io is a free service and using [IndieAuth](https://indieauth.com/) for signing in.
+Webmention.io is a free service and using [IndieAuth](https://indieauth.com/) to sign in.

-I can sign it in using Twitter or GitHub but I find it, it's easier to sign in using e-mail.
+I could sign it in using Twitter or GitHub, but I will use my e-mail to sign in.

 ```json
 "author": {